British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 4. Yo:

 This British Slang for Hello is commonly used in the UK to greet someone.
-It is an informal greeting and is often used by young people.

 5. Alright, Mate:

 This is a common greeting in the UK and is used as a substitute for hello.
-It is often used between friends and colleagues and is a casual greeting.

 In the United Kingdom, this is a common method to welcome other people, and it is often used instead of the greeting “hello.”